p-argento/uni/ALGO/Sorting.md

 ![[Pasted image 20240530180128.png]]

 Is it inplace?
 NO
 Is it stable?
-NO, but Eradic Sort needs stability in the building block.
+NO, but Radix Sort needs stability in the building block.

 Let's write the pseudocode.
 Then we will design a stable variant of counting sort.